mauriziokovacic/Interviews/Questions/Questions.md

 #
 ## Question
 Half-orcs are a mix between humans and orcs.
-Since both humans and orcs have a lot of common traits, we can all agree that both are part of the larger “humanoids” group.
+Since both humans and orcs have a lot of common traits, we can all agree that both are part of the larger "humanoids" group.
 Interestingly enough, while humans can have a variety of skin colors and orcs are green, for some reason half-orcs are always red.

 Please model the above statements using C++ classes.